-Wireless Channel: Indicates the channel setting for the DIR-826L.
-By default the channel is set to 6.
+Wireless Channel: Indicates the channel setting for the DIR-860L.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
-If you enable Auto Channel Scan, this option will be greyed out.
+If you check Enable Auto Channel Scan, this option will be greyed out.